magefile/mage/site/content/howitworks/_index.en.md

 +++

 Mage scans the current directory for go files with the `mage` build tag (i.e.
-`// +build mage`), using the normal go build rules for following build constraints (aside from requiring the mage tag).
+`//go:build mage`), using the normal go build rules for following build constraints (aside from requiring the mage tag).
 It then parses those files to find the build targets, generates a main file for the command, and compiles a binary from those files.
 The magefiles are hashed so that if they remain